tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/cos_bucket.html.markdown

 * `follow_redirection` - (Optional) Specifies whether to follow 3XX redirect to another origin server to pull data from.
 * `prefix` - (Optional) Triggers the origin-pull rule when the requested file name matches this prefix.
 * `protocol` - (Optional) the protocol used for COS to access the specified origin server.
 The available value include `HTTP`, `HTTPS` and `FOLLOW`.
 * `sync_back_to_source` - (Optional) If `true`, COS will not return 3XX status code when pulling data from an origin server.
-Currently available zone: ap-beijing, ap-shanghai, ap-singapore, ap-mumbai.
+Current available zone: ap-beijing, ap-shanghai, ap-singapore, ap-mumbai.

 The `transition` object supports the following: